ShaunKT/webpack-starter-kit/README.md

 # webpack-starter-kit
 Basic Webpack starter kit for React

+# Getting started
+To get started you need to run `npm install`.
+Once you have installed all the node modules you can run one of 3 ENV.

-The ENV has 3 Configs Development, Staging, Production
+# The ENV has 3 Configs Development, Staging, Production

 1) To run development with HMR and Dev Server on 3030 `npm run development`